-Setting out to begin your life as a new college student can be stressful and overwhelming enough as it is, but as a person with Type 1, there are even more factors to keep in mind before taking the next big step in your life!
+Setting out to begin your life as a new college student can be stressful and overwhelming enough as it is, but as a person with diabetes, there are even more factors to keep in mind before taking the next big step in your life!
 Here are a few things that will help you to have the best possible college experience.

 Register for Accommodations

-Many newly enrolled college students with T1D are not even aware that they are eligible to register with their Disabilities Services office to receive certain accommodations that may prove to be very helpful throughout their years in college.
+Many newly enrolled college students with diabetes are not even aware that they are eligible to register with their Disabilities Services office to receive certain accommodations that may prove to be very helpful throughout their years in college.

 - Early class and/or housing registration, meal plans and roommate options.